ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 ## Dynamic Form Fields Configuration

-A Dynamic Form Field configuration is used to display custom fields inside the following resources in SystemLink Enterprise: <list them here>.
+A Dynamic Form Field configuration is used to display custom fields inside the following resources in SystemLink Enterprise: Work order, Test plan, Product, Asset and System.

 Dynamic Form Fields configurations can be created using the Dynamic Form Fields API's POST `/nidynamicformfields/v1/configurations` endpoint.